James Boasberg: Clerkship and legal career, 1990–2001

-Judicial service
+Judicial service, 2002–present

-In September 2002, Boasberg became an Associate Judge of the Superior Court of the District of Columbia, having been appointed by President George W. Bush.
-He served in the Civil and Criminal Divisions, and the Domestic Violence Branch, until his appointment to the federal bench in 2011.
+On March 12, 2002, after Judge Gregory E. Mize retired from the Superior Court of the District of Columbia, the District of Columbia Judicial Nomination Commission recommended Boasberg, Noël A. Brennan, and Brian F. Holeman as potential replacements.
+President George W. Bush nominated Boasberg on May 13, 2002.
+On July 25, 2002, the Senate Committee on Governmental Affairs favorably reported out his nomination by voice vote.
+The full Senate confirmed his nomination by voice vote on August 1, 2002.
+Boasberg officially took his commission as an associate judge of the Superior Court of the District of Columbia, in September 2002, for a term of 15 years.
+He served in the civil and criminal divisions and the domestic violence branch until his appointment to the federal bench in 2011.

 During the 111th Congress, Delegate Eleanor Holmes Norton recommended Boasberg to fill a judicial vacancy on the United States District Court for the District of Columbia.

-On June 17, 2010, President Barack Obama formally nominated Boasberg to the District Court for the District of Columbia.
-Boasberg was confirmed on March 14, 2011 by a 96–0 vote.
+On June 17, 2010, President Barack Obama formally nominated Boasberg to the district court for the District of Columbia.
+Boasberg was confirmed on March 14, 2011, by a 96–0 vote.
 He received his commission on March 17, 2011.
-He became the Chief Judge on March 17, 2023.
+He became the chief judge on March 17, 2023.

-Boasberg is considered a feeder judge, sending numerous clerks to the Supreme Court.
+Boasberg is considered a feeder judge who sends many of his law clerks to clerk for Supreme Court justices.

-Appointment to United States Foreign Intelligence Surveillance Court
+Appointment to United States Foreign Intelligence Surveillance Court, 2014–2021

-On February 7, 2014, Chief Justice John G. Roberts announced that he would appoint Boasberg to the United States Foreign Intelligence Surveillance Court for a term starting May 18, 2014 to a seat being vacated by Reggie Walton.
+On February 7, 2014, Chief Justice John G. Roberts announced that he would appoint Boasberg to the United States Foreign Intelligence Surveillance Court (FISC) for a term starting May 18, 2014, to a seat being vacated by Reggie Walton.
 His term began May 18, 2014.
-On December 20, 2019, the FISC announced he will replace the Presiding Judge FISC January 1, 2020 and elevated to preside.
+On December 20, 2019, the FISC announced he would replace the presiding judge on January 1, 2020 and be elevated to that role.
 His term as presiding judge and judge of the FISC ended on May 19, 2021.

+Appointment to supervise FISA reforms

+After a special appointment to oversee FISA court reforms, the judge made orders and procedures to the FISA court following the irregularities and criminal offenses discovered by Department of Justice Inspector General Michael E. Horowitz in his Crossfire Hurricane investigation report.
+Presiding over the trial and sentencing of Kevin Clinesmith for altering an email that was used in the FISA filing for an investigation of Trump presidential advisor Carter Page, Boasberg gave Clinesmith probation rather than the recommended prison time.

 Appointment to Alien Terrorist Removal court

-In 2020, he was appointed to the United States Alien Terrorist Removal Court and designated Chief Judge.
+In 2020, he was appointed to the United States Alien Terrorist Removal Court and designated chief judge.
+His term ended in 2025.

 Notable rulings

 Osama Bin Laden photos

-On April 26, 2012, Boasberg ruled that the public had no right to view government photos of a deceased Osama Bin Laden.
-Judicial Watch, a conservative legal group, had filed a request under the Freedom of Information Act (FOIA), but were unsuccessful in convincing the Judge that FOIA rights outweighed national-security factors.
+On April 26, 2012, Boasberg ruled that the public had no right to view government photos of a deceased Osama bin Laden.
+Judicial Watch, a conservative legal group, had filed a request under the Freedom of Information Act (FOIA), but was unsuccessful in convincing Boasberg that FOIA rights outweighed national-security factors.

-Registered tax return preparer regulations

-On January 18, 2013, Boasberg issued a permanent injunction prohibiting the Internal Revenue Service from enforcing regulations on Registered Tax Return Preparers, which otherwise required tax return preparers to register with the IRS and pass a written test as evidence of competency.
-Loving v.
-Internal Revenue Service, No. 12-385 (U.S.D.C.
-D.C.
-1/18/2013).
-The IRS appealed and in 2014, the Court of Appeals upheld Boasberg's district court decision.